ministryofjustice/cica-apply-web/components/cica/modal/README.md

 Call this method to close the modal and make it invisible.
 If you have defined an `onClose` callback, it will be executed after this method

-## content - `content<Object>`
+## content - `updater<Function>`

-content - `Required`
+updater - `Required`

-Updates the content of the modal instance.
+Updates the content of the title and body elements.

-The `content` parameter contains the following properties:
+The `content` parameter is a callack function with the following parameters:
-* title - `String ` - Modal title.
-Can be a String, or HTML string
+* title - `HTMLElement` - Modal title element.
-* content - `String ` - Modal content.
-Can be a String, or HTML string
+* body - `HTMLElement ` - Modal body element.

 ## Usage